 The Cassava Viruses in Northern Nigeria Project is assessing the severity and incidence of diseases affecting cassava in the region.
 In its fieldwork this year, the team has rolled out the use of a mobile app to collect their data.
 The app, set up by project partners at Cambridge University in the UK, enables researchers to input data using validated fields in the app rather than using a pen and paper.
 The impact of this technology on the scientists’ work has been huge.
 In the words of Dr Ibrahim Mohammed, the principal investigator of the project: “It makes life easier”.

 One of the app’s main advantages is that it increases the accuracy of the data collected.
 The app sends data automatically to an Excel sheet, preventing the errors that often creep into the data during collection and transcription.
-As field assistant on the project, Dr Adamu Mohammed, describes, “Using paper and pencil in 2015 – you need an eraser – as a human being you make mistakes.
+Field assistant on the project, Dr Adamu Mohammed, described the difficulties using paper and pencil: “You need an eraser – as a human being you make mistakes.
 Then you had to put the result into Excel and check for mistakes.
 We don’t have to do that with tablet”.

 Saving project time and donor funds

 The app speeds up the process of collecting data, saving the project team time so that they can focus on other important project activities.
 “In 2015, we would do a survey on a datasheet and a field took almost one hour to complete.
 This year with the app, the most time spent in one field is 20 minutes”, explains Dr Mohammed, “In 2015, we spent 40 days surveying North-East and North-West regions.
 This time it takes us only 30 days – and we covered more fields.”